chhabraadhruv/buzzpair/README.md

 ## Credits

-BuzzPair is developed and maintained by [Your Name/Organization].
+BuzzPair is developed and maintained by Dhruv Chhabra.

 Special thanks to:
 - The SwiftUI community